smartdevicelink/sdl_evolution/proposals/0341-add-generic-hmi-plugin-support.md

 - Logic to handle plugin configuration (either through `Flags.js` or a new configuration file)
 - A sidebar for displaying test plugins next to the main portion of the HMI (via iframes, etc.)
 - Logic to disable registration of unimplemented components when appropriate plugins are available
+- Logic to handle new inter-component messages from connected plugins
-- Menu implementation to navigate between HMI components
+- Logic for including additional settings menu items to navigate to integrated plugin components based on plugin configuration
 - Basic stub components for each plugin to be expanded in production applications

 Example plugin stub: